-\fbox{ } While P1 explicitly identifies the query language with ``\texttt{[lang]}'' replaced with the language name, P2 guides the model to take into account the culture associated with the query language without specifying the language name.
+While P1 explicitly identifies the query language with ``\texttt{[lang]}'' replaced with the language name, P2 guides the model to consider the culture associated with the query language without specifying the language name.

 \paragraph{Results} Table~\ref{table:prompt} lists the results of prompting.
 Concerning different prompts, P1 works significantly better than P2.
 Table~\ref{table:chatgpt_holiday_prompting} shows some examples.
-The model cannot understand the instruction ``the culture associated with the query language'', and always replies with ``As an AI language model, I do not have a specific culture associated with me.''
+The model cannot understand the instruction ``the culture associated with the query language,'' and always replies ``As an AI language model, I do not have a specific culture associated with me.''

-While prompting works better than ERINE on concrete cultural objects, it underperforms ERINE on abstract objects.
+While prompting works better than ERNIE on concrete cultural objects, it underperforms ERNIE on abstract objects.
 We attribute to the different difficulties of the two types of tasks.
-Abstract objects in terms of social value and opinions require more knowledge, which is more prevalently encapsulated in the data in the corresponding language.
-Instead, the concrete objects are more about simple commonsense knowledge that has already been learned by ChatGPT across languages.
-Accordingly, using a simple instruction ``in the culture of [lang] language'' can guide the model to produce correct answers for the concrete cultural objects.
+Abstract objects regarding social value and opinions require more knowledge, which is more prevalently encapsulated in the data in the corresponding language.
+Instead, the concrete objects are more about simple commonsense knowledge that ChatGPT has already learned across languages.
+Accordingly, a simple instruction of ``in the culture of [lang] language'' can guide the model to produce correct answers for the concrete cultural objects.